Our Mission and History

 Our Club was organized under the auspices of the Boys & Girls Club of America, the country’s largest youth development organization and the fastest growing youth agency in the world.
 The Boys & Girls Club of Lunenburg is unique for the following reasons:

-- Open Daily.
-The Club is open daily during the critical after-school hours from 2-6:30 pm.
+–Open Daily.
+The Club is open daily during the critical after-school hours from 2:30-6:30 pm.

 The Boys & Girls Club of Lunenburg opened in 2005 under the name of the Chester Mossman Teen Center.
-A result of a grass roots community organization, this initiative recognized the need for a safe and constructive after-school program for Lunenburg youth.
+As a result of a grassroots community organization, this initiative recognized the need for a safe and constructive after-school program for Lunenburg youth.
 This concern about our youth arose after a survey taken in 1997 cited the need for a teen after-school program as a top priority for the community.

 More than 100 residents have quietly donated their time and expertise to this project in ways invisible to all but a few.
 The dedicated, committed residents have led the effort to keep the Club open and responsive to the needs of Lunenburg adolescents.
 More recently, the primary use of the Club has changed focus to middle school students.
 The average daily attendance is approximately 85 youth Monday through Friday.